 4. The popularity of Steakandcheese

 And now we get to the more gruesome parts of the dark web.
 Steakandcheese or Rotten are websites where users can watch very graphic violent and gruesome videos.
 Just the fact that these platforms are still (reportedly) up and running, and growing in popularity shows a darker side of this part of the internet.

 And it stands to show the kind of things you’re bound to encounter on the dark web if you don’t proceed with care.
 A good rule of thumb is to never click on a link unless you know where it leads.

-However, the interesting thing about Steakandcheese is that this was actually a website indexed by Google for a long time.
+However, the surprising thing about Steakandcheese is that it was actually a website indexed by Google for a long time.
 Back in the late 2000s, people could actually access websites that featured gorey videos on the surface web.
-Fortunately, Steakandcheese is no longer available through Google, but the fact that these websites found a place on the dark web shows that there are a lot of things normal people want to avoid when browsing the dark web.
+Fortunately, Steakandcheese is no longer available through Google.

 Navigating the dark web is not as easy as browsing the regular internet.
 There’s no search engine to index all the URLs out there, and if you’re looking for something less popular you’ll usually have to get a link from someone.